Joao4569/farm_fresh/README.md

 - When entering an invalid card number, the numbers change to red indicating an invalid card number.

-- After initial installation I used the Stripe test card number and processed a payment, the form submitted and the payment was shown as successfull on the Stripe site.
+- After initial installation I used the Stripe test card number and processed a payment, the form submitted and the payment was shown as successful on the Stripe site.

 - In order to test the basic functionality I navigated to the checkout page, filled out the payment form and entered the stripe test card number.
 When it worked and the payment form was submitted, I went to the stripe dashboard and clicked developers then events and could see that the payment was indeed successful.